 Role of Public Government Geoscience Developed nations around the world have publically funded geological surveys that provide geoscience information to support responsible resource development and encourage investment, thus stimulating economic growth.
 Geoscience information is used by government to make informed decisions and create effective policy on resource development, land use, and environmental stewardship.

-Public Government Geoscience "Our investment in resource exploration will continue to unlock the full economic, mineral and energy potential of the region, while generating new government revenues, private sector investment and jobs." - Prime Minister of Canada, August 2013 Exploration and mining are critical to the economy of British Columbia.
-For example, in 2014, the total value of mine production was \$7.4 billion and production remains strong.
+Exploration and mining are critical to the economy of British Columbia.
+For example, in 2015, the total value of mine production was \$6.9 billion and production remains strong.
 Despite challenging equity markets, exploration companies continue to persevere, making significant investments that benefit the province.
 The British Columbia Geological Survey has an important role in stimulating activity, attracting investment, and providing continuous research based on a corporate memory that extends back over 100 years.